JohnBlue-git/BoostLibWebApi/tests/README.md

 # e2e tests

-This directory contains end-to-end tests for the MiniBoostRestAPI project, ensuring that all components work together correctly and the API behaves as expected.
+This directory contains end-to-end tests for the WebApi project, ensuring that all components work together correctly and the API behaves as expected.
 The tests are written using the `pytest` framework, with the `pytest-order` plugin to manage the execution order of certain tests where dependencies exist.

 ## Prerequisites